richhiggins/sanity-video-demo/README.md

 ## Steps to update video integration

 !!
-Take a backup of the production dataset, and work/verify against a test dataset before running the script.
+Take a backup of the production dataset, and work/verify against a test dataset before running the script against production data.

 ### 1. Run migration script to update the video field data